MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/nuget-exe.md

 ---
 title: Connect to Azure Artifacts feeds with NuGet CLI
-description: How to connect to an Azure Artifacts feed with NuGet CLI ms.assetid: 10665DBC-846E-4192-8CAB-D5A4C6E40C65 ms.service: azure-devops-artifacts ms.topic: conceptual
+description: How to connect to an Azure Artifacts feed with NuGet CLI. ms.assetid: 10665DBC-846E-4192-8CAB-D5A4C6E40C65 ms.service: azure-devops-artifacts ms.topic: conceptual